FAQs

 The City of Unley has been tracking tree canopy trends (increases and decreases) across public and private land using LiDAR (Light Detection and Ranging) technology since 2018.

-LiDAR data demonstrates that there has been 1.36% increase in total canopy cover on public and private land combined between 2018 and 2021, bringing the City of Unley’s total canopy cover to 27.99%.
+LiDAR data demonstrates that there has been a 1.36% increase in total canopy cover on public and private land combined between 2018 and 2021, bringing the City of Unley’s total canopy cover to 27.99%.
 It also shows that tree canopy loss occurs on private land at a 2-3 times higher rate than on Council land.

-Growth of existing trees has contributed five times as much to new tree canopy cover than newly planted trees from 2018-2021and while some new trees are being planted, we can see that trees are being removed at a faster rate than what they are being planted.
+Growth of existing trees has contributed five times as much to new tree canopy cover than newly planted trees from 2018-2021, and while some new trees are being planted, we can see that trees are being removed at a faster rate than what they are being planted.

 How much do we need to increase tree canopy cover by?